nagasudhirpulla/taming_python/blog/skills/flask_static_files.md

 </html>
 ```
-* In the above python code, the 'send_report' function serves static files from the 'reports' folder.
+* In the above python code, the 'send_report' function serves static files from the 'reports' folder
 * The route used is `/reports/<path:repPath>`.
-Hence a variable named `repPath` can be passed from the URL to the send_report function.
+Hence a variable named `repPath` can be passed from the URL to the send_report function
-* Since we have mentioned the path segment as `<path:repPath>`, the route will be triggered only if the repPath segment is of type 'path'.
-If the path segment is of another type, the route will not be triggered.
+* Since we have mentioned the path segment as `<path:repPath>`, the route will be triggered only if the 'repPath' segment is of type 'path'.
+If the path segment is of another type, the route will not be triggered
 * Authorization and authentication can also be imposed on this route that serves static files.
-This way we can also restrict the access of static files based on some authorization rules.
+This way we can also restrict the access of static files based on some authorization rules

 ## serve single file from endpoint using 'send_file' function
-* using the `send_file` function imported from flask, we can serve a single file
+* we can serve a single file using the `send_file` function imported from flask module
 * In the below example, the 'report' function listening at the URL '/report' will serve the file 'xyz.pdf' using `send_file` function
 ```py
 # server python file